COVID-19 Rent Relief

 Tenant Certification Form (This could require submission or may be satisfied via a hyperlink) This will be determined at the time of application

-Authorized Representative Proof (if applying on behalf of a condominium)
+Authorized Representative Proof (if applying on behalf of a rental property owner or condominium as the property manager, rental agent or asset manager)

 What if I can’t get the documentation required?

-Required documentation must be submitted to determine eligibility for the assistance.
-Some of the required documentation types can be satisfied through multiple options.
-For specific questions, you may contact the Call Center at 844-500-1112 to speak to a representative who can guide you through this process.
+Many of the eligibility requirements can be satisfied by a statement of self –attestation though some documentation may still be required to determine eligibility for the assistance.
+In most cases there are multiple options available to satisfy these requirements.
+For specific questions, you may contact the Call Center at 844-500-1112 to speak to a representative who can guide you through this process

 How often can I receive assistance through this program?

-A tenant household is eligible for up to 12 months of cumulative assistance through this program.
-In limited circumstances, tenants may be eligible for up to 15 months of assistance.
-If a tenant is applying for future rent they will be required to recertify every 3 months.
+A household is eligible for up to 15 months of cumulative assistance through this program.
+Tenants that owe 15 months or less in back rent will receive an additional 3 months of future rent assistance to ensure housing stability for their household, subject to the availability of funds.
+If a tenant is only applying for future rent assistance, they will be required to recertify every 3 months.

 If a tenant is behind and a landlord has proof of the debt, do they still need a delinquent tenant to sign off on the application for rent relief?